-Goat’s rue is an herb in Legendairy Milk’s Liquid Gold, Lechita, and Cash Cow that can increase the amount of tissue able to make and store milk.
+Goat’s rue is an herb that can increase the amount of tissue able to make and store milk.

 How milk supply works

-Sucking, nipple stimulation and milk being removed elevates prolactin levels sending the message from the pituitary gland to make more milk.
-So, as your baby nurses and is emptying the milk in the alveoli, more milk is being made and stored simultaneously.
+Sucking, nipple stimulation, and removing milk elevate prolactin levels sending the message from the pituitary gland to make more milk.
+So, as your baby nurses and empties the milk in the alveoli, more milk is being made and stored simultaneously.

-Using the Breast-Ease heat pack before nursing or pumping can help encourage the flow of milk and increase how much milk can be removed, increasing milk production.
+Using the Breast-Ease heat pack before nursing or pumping can help encourage milk flow and increase how much milk can be removed, increasing milk production.

-The more often milk is being removed, the more often milk is being made.
+The more often milk is removed, the more often milk is being made.
 The process of making milk is continuous.
-Going longer periods between nursing sessions and not removing milk sends the message to slow down the production and some cells may stop synthesizing and storing milk altogether.
+Going longer stretches of time between nursing sessions and not removing milk sends the message to slow down the production, and some cells may stop synthesizing and storing milk altogether.

-Some moms can go longer between milk removals if they happen to have more breast tissue.
+Some moms are able to go longer between milk removals if they happen to have more breast tissue.
 Other people will need to nurse their babies more often if they have less storage capacity.
-The minimum number of milk removals per 24 hours is 8-10 to be able to meet their babies' needs.
-When following the babies' cues, it is biologically normal for them to nurse at least 12 times per day, but often even more than that.
+The minimum number of milk removals per 24 hours is 8-10 to meet their baby's needs.
+When following the baby's cues, it is biologically normal for them to nurse at least 12 times per day, but often even more than that.

 When to get help

-If you are concerned about your milk supply, reach out to your IBCLC to help you investigate more to figure out what the root cause is.
-They can help with positioning at your chest as well as how well your baby can do their part of latching deeply and effectively removing milk.
+If you are concerned about your milk supply, contact your IBCLC (International Board Certified Lactation Consultant) to help you investigate more to determine the root cause.
+They can help with breastfeeding positioning and assess your baby’s ability to do their part of latching deeply and effectively removing milk.

-Your IBCLC can help co-create a personalized care plan you are comfortable with and reach your breastfeeding goals.
+Your IBCLC can help you co-create a personalized care plan you are comfortable with and support you in reaching your breastfeeding goals.